Rabe (crater)

 Rabe is a crater on the planet Mars, located in the Noachis quadrangle at 43.9° south latitude 34.9° east longitude.
 It measures approximately 108 kilometers in diameter.
 Its name was approved in 1973, and refers to Wilhelm F. Rabe, a German astronomer (1893–1958).

 There is a huge field of dunes in the center of Rabe.
+The dunes may be remnants of crater-filling deposits, or they may be windblown sediment trapped in the crater.

+Rabe is west of the Hellespontus Montes and the huge Hellas Planitia.